DataDog/integrations-core/process/README.md

 Unlike many checks, the Process Check doesn't monitor anything useful by default.
 You must configure which processes you want to monitor, and how.

 1. While there's no standard default check configuration, here's an example `process.d/conf.yaml` that monitors SSH/SSHD processes.
+Note: One and only one of search_string, pid or pid_file must be specified per instance.
 See the [sample process.d/conf.yaml][3] for all available configuration options:

    ```yaml
    init_config: